 Terrorism is a threat throughout the world, including in Europe.
 In recent years, terrorist attacks have occurred in a number of European cities.
 Targets have included public transport and transport hubs, and public places frequented by foreigners.

-Driving in Montenegro can be dangerous due to poorly maintained vehicles and roads.
+Driving can be dangerous.
+Vehicles and roads are poorly maintained.
 Road rules are frequently ignored.
 Snow and ice can be a hazard in winter.
 Moraca Canyon Road is particularly dangerous due to traffic congestion and poor road conditions.
 Some roads are shared with pedestrians and farm animals in rural areas.
-You are twice as likely to be killed in a motor vehicle accident in Montenegro than in Australia.
+According to the World Health Organization, you're twice as likely to be killed in a motor vehicle accident in Montenegro as in Australia.

 - seatbelts must be worn where fitted

-Penalties for traffic offences can be severe, including fines of up to 2,000 Euros.
+Penalties for traffic offences can be severe, including steep fines.

-Only use officially registered taxis.
-Officially registered taxis display both a municipal registration number and a taxi number.
+Only use official taxis.
+Official taxis display both a municipal registration number and a taxi number.

-Public transport can be of a lower standard than in Australia.
-Public transport is not always available outside large cities.
+Public transport standards can be lower than in Australia.
+Public transport isn't always available outside large cities.

 Aviation Safety Network for information on aviation safety in Montenegro.